pavlarsen/Final_Project/README.md

 # Final Project: The Migration Phenomenon and Machine Learning

 ## Project Overview
 When we think about Data Analysis and Machine Learning, we tipically find it useful for business solutions.
 However, both have an enormous potential to help solve a wide range of issues, such as those that fall into the category of 'social phenomena'.
 Through this project, we aimed at coming up with a machine learning solution for an issue that is included in that very category: **migration**.

-The main purpose of the project was to analyze two databases, creating a Machine Learning Model that would help us predict if a country's *Net Migration Rate* (the number of migrants they receive vs. the number of migrants they produce) fell into one of two categories: **Positive or Negative**.
+The main purpose of the project was to analyze two datasets, build a database and create a Machine Learning Model that would help us predict if a country's *Net Migration Rate* (the number of migrants they receive vs. the number of migrants they produce) fell into one of two categories: **Positive or Negative**.

 ---
 ## Relevance of the Project